Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: Experiments

 \textbf{Generalization across safety budgets.} Since the safety budget $d$ enters the problem formulation as the initial value of the safety state, we can generalize to a different safety budget \emph{after training} by changing the initial safety state.
 We train three separate set of policies for safety budgets $40$, $60$, $80$, we then take the policies trained for the safety budget $60$ and evaluate them on the safety budgets $40$ and $80$.
-The test results of this \emph{naive} generalization approach over 5 different seeds are depicted in Figure~\ref{mt_fig:generalizing} showing that the naive generalization approach has a similar performance with policies explicitly trained for budgets $40$ and $80$.
+The test results of this \emph{na\"ive} generalization approach over 5 different seeds are depicted in Figure~\ref{mt_fig:generalizing} showing that the na\"ive generalization approach has a similar performance with policies explicitly trained for budgets $40$ and $80$.
 We further train another set of policies with the initial safety state uniformly sampled from the interval $[5, 100]$.
-When it comes to safety constraint satisfaction this \emph{meta} approach outperforms the naive approach, which has some outlier trajectories for safety budgets $40$ and $80$ (see Figure~\ref{mt_fig:generalizing}).
+When it comes to safety constraint satisfaction this \emph{zero-shot} approach outperforms the na\"ive approach, which has some outlier trajectories for safety budgets $40$ and $80$ (see Figure~\ref{mt_fig:generalizing}).

 \textbf{Ablation.} Since we have only two main components (cost shaping and state augmentation) our ablation study is rather straightforward.
 We perform evaluations on the double pendulum environment with the safety budget set to $40$.
 According to the results in Figure~\ref{mt_fig:components_double} removing cost shaping produce results similar to Vanilla TRPO, which is expected.
 Removing state augmentation leads to a significant deterioration in task cost minimization and the safety costs are much lower.
-It appears that the trained policy hedges its bets by not using the whole safety budget, which leads to task cost increase.
+It appears that the trained policy hedges its bets by not using the whole safety budget, which leads to the task cost increase.
 Interestingly, in the pendulum swing-up case, removing the state augmentation is not catastrophic, see Figure~\ref{mt_fig:components_single}.
-This is because we evaluate the policy while sampling the initial states in a close proximity to the same initial position.
+This is because we evaluate the policy while sampling the initial states near the same initial position.
 Hence the safety states are similar at every time for different trajectories.
 This allows the algorithm without state augmentation to still produce competitive results.
 This experiment shows that the effect of state augmentation may be easily overlooked.